Top Social Networks & Apps Your Kids Use

 A texting app that erases messages after a set period of time.
 Messages are stored until first viewed and then deleted.

 An app where users can anonymously post pictures and text.
 It has become a collection of harsh comments and threats from students directed at their peers.
 The app’s developer is warning that nasty posts are not anonymous and your IP address can and will be tracked if you write something illegal.
+Watch this video from Safe Smart Social to learn more about Burnbook.

 This website allows people to anonymously video chat online with anyone and without any security blocks or filters.
 Frequently people are unclothed in the chats.